sedenardi/sandersdenardi.com/src/pages/2014-02-25-text-deduplication-in-sql/index.md

 A couple notes on performance.
 For an artist table size of around 1300 rows, my hashes table had around 20k rows.
 This will obviously vary depending on your chosen hash window size and the length of names you're comparing.
 Additionally, indexing your hashing table is extremely important.
 An index on the "hash" column was critical because you're essentially doing n^2 comparisons when you join on itself, but I also put an index on "artistId" to make the aggregate in the final query faster.

-This code in MySQL stored procedures, as well as the schemas for the tables used, can be found on <a href="https://github.com/sedenardi/festival-guide/tree/master/db_models" target="_blank">GitHub</a>.
+This code in MySQL stored procedures, as well as the schemas for the tables used, can be found on [GitHub](https://github.com/sedenardi/festival-guide/tree/master/db_models).